Tianshui Tram: Line 1

 Phase 2 was originally planned to start construction in October 2019, this was later revised to November 2020 with a construction period of three years and a budget of CNY6.547 billion (US$990 million).
-The second phase of Line 1 will be built simultaneously with the Line 2, as a west extension and an east extension branch line.
-In total the new sections will measure 21.6 km and have 19 stops, creating a tram network of 35.0 km.
+This second phase consists a west extension of Line 1 and it was built simultaneously with the originally named branch line of Line 1, later rebranded as Line 2, the southeast extension branch line.
+In total the new sections will measure 21.6 km and having 19 stops, creating a light rail network of 35.0 km.

-The west extension is planned to deviate from the riverbank, passing through the commercial centre of Qinzhou District, terminating at Sanzhong (Tianshui No.3 Middle School).
+The west extension from Wulipu station onwards with 11.9 km and 10 stations deviates from the riverbank, passing through the commercial centre of Qinzhou District, terminating at Jingkun Xijun Sanzhong (Jingkun Xijun ＆ Tianshui No.3 Middle School).
+It was opened on 18 June 2025, except Tianshui Jichang to Fenlukou section is delayed, and finally opened on 26 September 2025.